-to Belarus12.
+- (15)On 9 March 2022, the Council adopted additional measures targeting the Belarusian financial sector, including a SWIFT ban for three Belarusian banks, a prohibition on transactions with the Central Bank of Belarus, limits on the financial inflows from Belarus to the EU and a prohibition on the provision of euro-denominated banknotes to Belarus11.
 The Council also introduced further restrictive measures with regard to the export of maritime navigation goods and radio communication technology to Russia.
-In addition, the Council imposed restrictive measures on an additional 160 individuals13.
-On 15 March 202214, the Council agreed on further sectoral and individual measures against Russia.
-The Council decided in particular to: (i) prohibit all transactions with certain State-owned enterprises, (ii) prohibit the provision of any credit rating services, as well as access to any subscription services in relation to credit rating activities, to any Russian person or entity, (iii) expand the list of persons connected to Russia's defence and industrial base, on whom tighter export restrictions are imposed regarding dual-use goods and technology which might contribute to Russia's technological enhancement of its defence and security sector, (iv) prohibit new investments in the Russian energy sector, and introduce a comprehensive export restriction on equipment, technology and services for the energy industry, and (v) introduce further trade restrictions concerning iron and steel, as well as luxury goods15.
-Furthermore, the Council decided to sanction key Russian oligarchs, lobbyists and propagandists, as well as key companies in the aviation, military and dual use, shipbuilding and machine building sectors16.

-(15) On 3 June 2022, the Council adopted a sixth package of sanctions17, in light of Russia's continuing war of aggression against Ukraine, Belarus' support for it, and the
+In addition, the Council imposed restrictive measures on an additional 160 individuals12.
+On 15 March 202213, the Council agreed on further sectoral and individual measures against Russia.
+The Council decided in particular to: (i) prohibit all transactions with certain State-owned enterprises, (ii) prohibit the provision of any credit rating services, as well as access to any subscription services in relation to credit rating activities, to any Russian person or entity, (iii) expand the list of persons connected to Russia's defence and industrial base, on whom tighter export restrictions are imposed regarding dual-use goods and technology which might contribute to Russia's technological enhancement of its defence and security sector, (iv) prohibit new investments in the Russian energy sector, and introduce a comprehensive export restriction on equipment, technology and services for the energy industry, and (v) introduce further trade restrictions concerning iron and steel, as well as luxury goods14.
+Furthermore, the Council decided to sanction key Russian oligarchs, lobbyists and propagandists, as well as key companies in the aviation, military and dual use, shipbuilding and machine building sectors 15. - (16) On 3 June 2022, the Council adopted a sixth package of sanctions16, in light of Russia's continuing war of aggression against Ukraine, Belarus' support for it, and the restrictive measures in respect of actions undermining or threatening the territorial integrity, sovereignty and independence of Ukraine (OJ L 63, 2.3.2022, p.
+5).